 Reservations and limitations of the mapping tool “The seafloor footprint of Danish fishing”

-The interactive mapping tool “The seafloor footprint of Danish fishing” displays two main types of results for the area, fisheries, and time period in question: 1) a map of fishing distribution and intensity, and 2) table(s) presenting numerical indicators of the fishing distribution and intensity.
+The interactive mapping tool “The seafloor footprint of Danish fishing (FPLADS)” displays three main types of results for the area, fisheries, and time period in question: 1) a map of fishing distribution and intensity, 2) table(s) presenting numerical indicators of the fishing distribution and intensity, and 3) a graph showing both annual and multi‑year percentage values of area impact for habitat types and areas of interest.

 We describe the most important reservations and limitations of the data below.